hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

   using three data points: two shadows and the distance between them.
 During the vernal equinox in March, I performed a less elegant version of the same experiment.
-Lacking one data point, I invoke an imaginary friend in Whistler to help me find the radius of the earth.*
+Lacking one data point, I invoke an imaginary friend in Whistler to help me.*

 #### Eratosthenes' elegant estimate